supreme-gg-gg/supreme-gg-gg.github.io/content/post/rl.md

 $$
 \text{where } r_t(\theta) = \frac{\pi_\theta(a_t | s_t)}{\pi_{\theta_{\text{old}}}(a_t | s_t)}
 $$

+Essentially, the agent is trying to maximize the expected return by updating the policy network in the direction that increases the probability of good actions and decreases the probability of bad actions.
+However, the __clipping__ prevents the policy from making overly large updates, which could destabilize training or cause the agent to forget previously learned behaviors.
+This ensures more stable and reliable learning by constraining the change in the policy’s probability ratio within a safe range, $$[1 - \epsilon, 1 + \epsilon]$$.

+I included the two analytic plots (tracked using `wandb`) from training PPO on [Cartpole](https://www.gymlibrary.dev/environments/classic_control/cart_pole/), one of the simplest classic control games (balancing a pole on a cart):

+{{< columns >}}
+{{< figure link="/img/rl/ppo_reward.png" caption="PPO Reward in one environment">}}
+{{< column >}}
+{{< figure link="/img/rl/ppo_kl.png" caption="PPO KL Divergence">}}
+{{< endcolumns >}}

+An increasing reward and decreasing KL divergence indicate that the agent is learning to balance the pole effectively.
+To be particular, the **KL divergence** measures the difference between the old and new policy, and a small value indicates that the policy is not changing too much, which is the advantage of PPO.

+## A note on Atari preprocessing

 I find it helpful to note that these preprocessing techniques are useful when adapting RL algorithms to Atari games such as `BreakoutNoFrameskip-v4`: